N4SJAMK/noisegen/README.md

 What has been done so far:

-## Implementation that works with Contriboard by Teemu Kontio and Jan Kuukkanen (the repository mentioned above)
+## Implementation that works with Contriboard (the repository mentioned above)

 Comments:
 - This implementation has been made in short time and it basically consists of web UI and scripts to manipulate Linux qdisc command with various parameters.
 - To create a more general noise generator that works with all kinds of websites and services, the work should basically be started from scratch.

-## Additional research on more general approach by Tero Oinonen and a lot of help from Janne Alatalo
+## Additional research on more general approach

 IMPORTANT NOTE: The following guide tries to explain what was done and how, but at least the initial research showed that running PPTP VPN server within Docker container has several pretty severe issues.
 It would probably be a better option to start from scratch and use for example OpenVPN within Docker container, or as a less secure method, use ansible scripts to create a new virtual machine with certain configurations when the previous one breaks.
 This, however, does not prevent user from doing something harmful inside the virtual machine that may be unwanted to the account owner.
 OpenVPN method would probably be the best bet, but making a good practice for user authentication that requires as little effort from the end user as possible could take time.
 This is due to OpenVPN using a platform-specific client and CA files to generate .ovpn authentication file on client-side device.